fxcircus/Cooper-VS-The-World-OOP/README.md

 Help Cooper beat his enemies and conquer his fears!

 ## Rules
-You play against the computer, as my dog — Cooper.
+You play as my dog Cooper, against the computer.

 There are 3 battles in the game.
 A short animation plays between the rounds to show player progression.